garrandall/popular-music-data/tracks/i-live-for-your-love-natalie-cole.md

 I live for your love
 My baby, baby yeah
-I live for your love, oooohhh
+I live for your love, oh